CYANOTYPE RESOURCE SHEET

 World Cyanotype Day

-The website is out of date, but there *is* a World Cyanotype Day happening in 2017 on September 24th.
+World Cyanotype Day happening in 2018 on September 29th.
 You can join up on Facebook and meet other artists working in this fabulous medium.

 Blueprints on Fabric